-My research is in the fields of political philosophy, ethics, and philosophy of law, with a focus on the early Chinese tradition, especially Confucian and Legalist views on the relationship between morality and politics.
-Although I find these thinkers fascinating in their own right, one of the main goals of my research is to demonstrate that the ideas of these early Chinese thinkers can illuminate many contemporary philosophical debates and contribute meaningfully to discussions in contemporary ethics and political philosophy.
+I’m a philosopher interested in the social and political realms and my research focuses primarily on the early Chinese tradition, especially Confucian and Legalist views on the relationship between morality and politics.
+Although I find these thinkers fascinating in their own right, I also try to show that the ideas of these early Chinese thinkers can illuminate many contemporary philosophical debates and contribute meaningfully to discussions in contemporary political philosophy and ethics.

-My first book, The Shenzi Fragments: A Philosophical Analysis and Translation was recently published by Columbia University Press.
+My first book, The Shenzi Fragments: A Philosophical Analysis and Translation was published by Columbia University Press.
 You can read more about it here.
-(And for a 30% discount, use discount code “SHENZI” and order here.)

 Please feel free to peruse this site to learn more about me, my teaching, and my research.

-You can contact me at elharris (@) cityu.edu.hk
+You can contact me at eirik.harris [at] colostate.edu